 Private medical insurance in Canada for expats plays a crucial role in supplementing the country’s universal health system, which may not cover all medical expenses, and you may have to make out-of-pocket payments.
 Here are key points to consider:

-• While Canada’s Medicare provides essential services, it doesn’t cover everything.
-Expats often turn to additional insurance to bridge gaps in areas like prescription drugs, dental care, vision care, and certain specialist services.
+• While Canadian Medicare provides essential services, it doesn’t cover everything.
+Expats often turn to additional insurance to bridge gaps in areas like prescription drugs, dental care, vision care, and certain specialist services, such as physiotherapy.

 • Expats have a range of additional health insurance plans to choose from, catering to different needs and budgets.
 These plans offer varying levels of coverage, deductibles, and premiums, allowing individuals to tailor coverage to their requirements.